alp3rrr/GreenGrocer/README.md

 # 🥬 GreenGrocer

-**reenGrocer** is a desktop application built with **Java** and **JavaFX** that simulates a grocery store experience for fruits and vegetables.
+**GreenGrocer** is a desktop application built with **Java** and **JavaFX** that simulates a grocery store experience for fruits and vegetables.
 It offers an intuitive graphical user interface where users can browse, add to cart, purchase items, and manage store inventory with ease.

 ---